 As a consequence, our small portfolio of research which uses animals is covered by the Animals (Scientific Procedures) Act (1986) / EU Directive 2010/63/EU and Home Office Licensing.

-All research centres, including Plymouth University, have to apply to the Home Office for an overall Establishment Licence which governs laboratory space which houses research using animals.
+All research centres, including University of Plymouth, have to apply to the Home Office for an overall Establishment Licence which governs laboratory space which houses research using animals.

 Researchers responsible for each new research proposal have to apply for a Project Licence.
 Researchers who intend to work with animals must have relevant training in order to hold a Personal Licence.